Get Out and Go!

 Grand Teton National Park is the Most Bike-Friendly!

-Grand Teton not only boasts the most paved trails out of any national park, but with the recent completion of the Jenny Lake Pathway, it can claim to have the best.
+Grand Teton not only boasts the most paved trails out of any national park, but it can also claim to have the best.
 The section of path that begins at Moose Junction and culminates on the shores of Jenny Lake promises neck-craning views of the peaks, jagged glacial canyons, and pristine alpine forests that characterize the Grand Teton National Park's ecosystem.
 Review this link for more information on biking in Grand Teton park .
 Note that pets are not permitted on the park Pathways.

 If you don't have bikes but would like some for a day or during your stay here, there are plenty of locations to rent: